David Revivo

-David Revivo (דוד רביבו; born 5 December 1977) is a former Israeli footballer.
+David Revivo (דוד רביבו; born 5 December 1977) is an Israeli former professional footballer who played as an attacking midfielder.

 He is the second-greatest goal-assist provider in Israel's history with 104 assists in the Israeli Premier League.

 Career

 The younger brother of Haim Revivo, he too was recognized early in his youth for having a great footballing potential and joined the youth system of Maccabi Tel Aviv.
 Later he transferred to his hometown of Ashdod.
-After six seasons in Ashdod, Revivo finished his contract and went on trial at Los Angeles Galaxy in the American Major League.
+After six seasons in Ashdod, Revivo finished his contract and went on trial at Los Angeles Galaxy in Major League Soccer.
 According to media reports in Israel, Revivo impressed manager Steve Sampson but was not offered a contract because Sampson was sacked shortly after Revivo had returned to Israel.
 Subsequently, Revivo signed a new deal with Ashdod.

 In October 2019, Revivo joined Maccabi HaShikma Ramat Hen.